obidose/obidose-paperless-ngx-bulletproof/README.md

 ### From the CLI
 Use **Bulletproof** to pick a snapshot and restore it at any time.

+A self-test runs after the stack is back up.

 > Restores will stop the stack as needed and bring it back after import.